cmoulliard/spring-boot-jpa-rest/Readme.md

 oc new-app -f openshift/spring-boot-db-notes_template.yml
 ```

-6. Start the build
+6. Start the build using project's source

 ```bash
 oc start-build spring-boot-db-notes-s2i --from-dir=. --follow
 ```

-7. Bind the service to a secret
+7. Bind the credentials of the ServiceInstances to a Secret

+The following file will allow to access the credentials of the MySQL ServiceInstance.
+Upon creation, the Service Catalog controller will create a Kubernetes Secret containing connection details
+and credentials for the Service Instance, which can be mounted into Pods.

 ```bash
 oc create -f openshift/mysql-secret_servicebinding.yml